 Since the launch of Lunchtime Jazz at the Farnham Maltings in March 2013, it has grown steadily to become an established feature of the venue.
 June 2017 saw its re-launch under its new title Lunchtime PIANO BAR Jazz, in a new ‘cabaret’ style setting, where tables and chairs are arranged around the piano to create a more informal and intimate mood for both audience and musicians.
 This is similar to the American piano bar where customers sit at a horseshoe bar surrounding the piano.
-However, this restricted the seating capacity for our now much larger audience and we have returned to theatre style seating and the original title of Lunchtime JAZZ.
+However, this restricted the seating capacity for our now much larger audience and we have returned to theatre seating.

 In another new development in September 2019 ESMOND and MARIANNE have formed a duo and together they will play cool, intimate, and classic jazz from the British and American song books, jazz standards, and the bossa novas of Brazil.
-From time to time, their guests will add a lyrical or musical dimension to the programme.
+Their guests will add a lyrical or musical dimension to the programme.

 ESMOND is a gifted jazz pianist who has performed for many years here and in Europe with his trios and as a soloist.
 He loves to play the gorgeous and timeless masterpieces of the great composers like George Gershwin, Cole Porter, Irving Berlin, Jerome Kern, Rogers and Hart, Johnny Mandel, but he also has a particular love of the music of Michel Legrand and the bossa novas of Antonio Carlos Jobim.
 He is a sensitive yet sensual and passionate player who aspires to greater heights of expression with every performance.